-1. Special Hiring Authorities.
+Special Hiring Authorities.
 Some agencies have special hiring authority to hire a limited number of scientific, engineering, professional, and/or administrative personnel without regard to the civil service laws.
 Such authorities can enable agencies to recruit and hire quickly.

-2. Candidate Development Programs: For a Senior Executive Service position, Federal agencies may wish to focus on graduates of Candidate Development Programs, who are certified by ) to receive an initial career SES appointment without further competition.
+Candidate Development Programs: For an SES position, Federal agencies may wish to focus on graduates of Candidate Development Programs, who are certified by OPM’s Qualifications Review Board (QRB) to receive an initial career SES appointment without further competition.

-3. Flexible hiring authorities.
+Flexible hiring authorities.
 Federal agencies can hire veterans, disabled veterans, military spouses, and others without competition.